griffda/PROCESS-/README.md

 - "Implications of toroidal field coil stress limits on power plant design using PROCESS", J. Morris et al., SOFT 2014, fusion engineering and design ([paper](http://www.sciencedirect.com/science/article/pii/S0920379615301290)).

+## Build System

+A number of software technologies for different tasks are used in PROCESS.
+[CMake](https://cmake.org/) is used as build system for compilation, linking and creating executable and shared object. process.exe is executable which links to a shared object, libPROCESS_Calculation_Engine.

+PROCESS calculation modules are primarly written in Fortran, Python is used for running series of integration tests.

+[pFUnit](http://pfunit.sourceforge.net/), and [Googletest](https://github.com/google/googletest) are used for unit testing functions and subroutines within PROCESS.
+Googletest is also referred as GTest and will be used in this document

+On Freia, PFUnit and GTEST can be set in user profile (.bashrc) as
+- `export PFUNIT=/home/PROCESS/testing_frameworks/pfunit_install/V_3-2_8`
+- `export GTEST=/home/PROCESS/testing_frameworks/googletest/googletest`

+## Directory Structure

-## Build
+## Build Steps
+- It is recommended to load `gfortran` and unload `ifort` or any Fortran compiler explicitly before build,
+    - `module unload ifort`
+    - `module unload pgi`
+    - `module load gfortran`

-- get repository
+1. get repository
     - `git clone git@git.ccfe.ac.uk:process/process.git folder_name`.
-Where `folder_name`
-    is the name of the folder that will be created when cloning the repository.
+Where `folder_name`is the name of the folder that will be created when cloning the repository.
-- inside PROCESS directory run `make` to compile the executable `process.exe`.
+2. Inside PROCESS directory, run CMAKE to build, compile and generate executable and shared object
+    - `cmake3 -H. -Bbuild`
+    - `cmake3 --build build`
+3. Step 2 will create a folder called `bin`, which contains three files, process.exe, process_GTest.exe and libPROCESS_calc_engine.so
+4. pFUnit unit test files are located in the folder _test_files/pfunit_files/_ with extension _.pf_.
+After completing step2 use `make tests` for running pFUnit test suite from home directory
+5. GTest unit test files are located in the folder _test_files/gtest_files/_ with extension _.h_.
+After completing step 2 use `./bin/process_GTest` for running pFUnit test suite from home directory

 Additionally

-- to make python dictionaries run `make dicts`
+- to make python dictionaries run `cmake3 --build build --target dicts`
-- to make documentation run `make doc`. (pdf compilation on UKAEA Freia machines requires the following line in your `.bashrc` file: `module load texlive/2017`)
+- to make documentation run `cmake3 --build build --target doc`. (pdf compilation on UKAEA Freia machines requires the following line in your `.bashrc` file: `module load texlive/2017`)
-- to make html files run `make html`
+- to make html files run `cmake3 --build build --target html`
-- to make everything run `make all`
-- to clean the directory run `make clean`
+- to clean the directory run `rm -rf build`

 ## Run